anonymous-1618/Course-Project/README.md

 ***************************************************
-30 volunteers were asked to wear two type of sensors: accelerometer and gyroscope. the volunteers were asked to perform the following 6 activities: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING and LAYING.
+30 volunteers were asked to wear two type of sensors: accelerometer and gyroscope.

+The volunteers were asked to perform the following 6 activities:
+Walking, Walking Upstairs, Walking Downstairs, Sitting Standing, and Laying.

 Data were collected at a constant rate of 50Hz for 3-axial linear acceleration and 3-axial angular velocity.

 For a data analysis the full dataset was split into train and test sets:

-70% of data volunteers for train set
+*   70% of data volunteers for train set
-30% of data volunteers for test set
+*   30% of data volunteers for test set

 For each record the following is provided:

-1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+*  Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-2. Triaxial Angular velocity from the gyroscope.
+*  Triaxial Angular velocity from the gyroscope.
-3. A 561-feature vector with time and frequency domain variables.
+*  A 561-feature vector with time and frequency domain variables.
-4. Its activity label.
+*  Its activity label.
-5. An identifier of the subject who carried out the experiment.
+*  An identifier of the subject who carried out the experiment.

 The dataset includes the following files:

-1.  'features_info.txt': Shows information about the variables used on the feature vector.
+*  'features_info.txt': Shows information about the variables used on the feature vector.
-2.  'features.txt': List of all features.
+*  'features.txt': List of all features.
-3.  'activity_labels.txt': Links the class labels with their activity name.
+*  'activity_labels.txt': Links the class labels with their activity name.
-4.  'train/X_train.txt': Training set.
+*  'train/X_train.txt': Training set.
-5.  'train/y_train.txt': Training labels.
+*  'train/y_train.txt': Training labels.
-6.  'test/X_test.txt': Test set.
+*  'test/X_test.txt': Test set.
-7.  'test/y_test.txt': Test labels.
+*  'test/y_test.txt': Test labels.

 The following files are available for the train and test data.
 Their descriptions are equivalent.

-1.  'train/subject_train.txt':
+*  'train/subject_train.txt':
     Each row identifies the subject who performed the activity for each window sample.
 Its range is from 1 to 30.
-3.  'train/Inertial Signals/total_acc_x_train.txt':
+*  'train/Inertial Signals/total_acc_x_train.txt':
     The acceleration signal from the smartphone accelerometer X axis in standard gravity units 'g'.
-5. Every row shows a 128 element vector.
+*  Every row shows a 128 element vector.
 The same description applies for the 'total_acc_x_train.txt' and 'total_acc_z_train.txt' files for the Y and Z axis.
-6.  'train/Inertial Signals/body_acc_x_train.txt':
+*  'train/Inertial Signals/body_acc_x_train.txt':
     The body acceleration signal obtained by subtracting the gravity from the total acceleration.
-7.  'train/Inertial Signals/body_gyro_x_train.txt':
+*  'train/Inertial Signals/body_gyro_x_train.txt':
     The angular velocity vector measured by the gyroscope for each window sample.
 The units are radians/second.

 ***************************************************